 Online course descriptions

-ENGL-1055-40 Vampires & Wizards
+ENGL-1055-40: Vampires & Wizards

 This course examines the evolution of literary representations of vampires and wizards by different cultures and communities over time.
 We will explore the themes of coming of age and the fear of the dark, as well as issues of sexuality, violence, boundary crossing and taboos, power dynamics, and the quest for immortality.
 Required readings will include short stories, poems, and excerpts from longer works; viewings will include films and TV episodes.
 The course will end in a culminating final project; please note there is no final exam.

-HIST-1037-40 A History of the World in 15 Machines
+HIST-1037-40: A History of the World in 15 Machines

-This courses examines the history of technology by surveying some of the most significant inventions in human history.
+This course examines the history of technology by surveying some of the most significant inventions in human history.
 Students learn not only about the machines themselves, but also about the inventors responsible for their creation.
 Topics include the invention of the printing press, telescope, plow, cotton gin, automobile, and computer.
 By placing these inventions in their historical contexts, students gain an understanding of the social, economic, and political impact of each invention.

-INDS-1053-40 Disease in Culture
+INDS-1053-40: Disease in Culture

 From the black plague to the apocalyptic zombie invasion to the SARS and H1N1 epidemics, we have used disease to understand our relationships to society and to others.
 This course investigates the cultural paranoia of infection in visual and media culture.
 We study novels and films such as Blindness, Dawn of the Dead, and 28 Days Later, as well as recent media responses to the World Health Organization and the borders of disease.
 We confront questions such as: How do the ethics of quarantine translate into racial intolerance?
 Is the fear of contagion related to possession?
 Are we judged by the diseases we contract, or by how we handle ourselves in times of widespread infection and crisis?

-PSYC-1062-40 The Mating Game
+PSYC-1062-40: The Mating Game